crsantos/extrasensorialnodeio/README.md

 # extrasensorialnodeio

-Arduino -> Rpi -> node.js, sensing everything and emitting with the help of socket.io
+Arduino -> Rpi -> node.js -> iOS Client, sensing everything and emitting with the help of socket.io

 ## Requirements
 ### Hardware